Status: Uptrend Under Pressure

 Weekly Market Review

-Broader markets failed to move in line with the frontline indices this week, the Nifty MidCap and Smallcap lost 0.45% and 0.06%, respectively.
+The broader markets underperformed the frontline indices this week; the Nifty Midcap and Smallcap indices lost 5.47% and 6.52%, respectively.

-The MarketSmith IND 47 Index, which lists the top 47 stocks in chart and fundamental characteristics, gained 1.26% in today’s trading session.
+The MarketSmith IND 47 Index, which lists the top 47 stocks in chart and fundamental characteristics, lost 5.84%, this week.

 To Read Detailed Reports including Stock Recommendations, Idea Lists, Evaluate Stocks etc. Subscribe to MarketSmith India.